Dear readers of ADxS.org, please forgive the disruption.

 • Anterior cingulate cortex (ACC)

-• Salivary cortisol levels correspond to blood cortisol levels, albeit with a time delay of several minutes
+• Salivary cortisol levels correspond to blood cortisol levels, albeit with a time delay of a few minutes

-• Cortisol (as well as other stress hormones) can already increase by puncture during blood sampling.102 About one third of all adults already show a rise in cortisol in response to a venipuncture for blood sampling,103104 105 106 likewise 50 to 80 % of children, especially in ADHD (cortisol rise and alpha-amylase rise).107
+• Cortisol (like other stress hormones) can already increase as a result of a puncture when blood is drawn.102 Around a third of all adults show an increase in cortisol following a venipuncture for blood sampling,103104 105 106 as do 50 to 80 % of children, especially those with ADHD (cortisol increase and alpha-amylase increase).107

-Therefore, a waiting time of 30 to 40 minutes between puncture and blood sampling is strongly recommended.108
+We therefore strongly recommend a waiting time of 30 to 40 minutes between puncture and blood sampling.108

-These results are also evident in animals.
-In cows, blood cortisol levels were 2.07 to 3.81 ng/ml immediately after venipuncture and 1.43 to 2.61 ng/ml 18 minutes later, i.e. significantly lower by 31% on average.109 It is questionable, however, whether these differences in animals really result from the puncture itself or whether it is not rather a stress reaction to the fear of an unknown treatment.
-It would be understandable that such fear is greater in animals (which do not know what is in store for them after the puncture and which may first have to be captured for the blood sample) than in humans, who are aware that it is only a small prick and that nothing else bad will happen.
+These results can also be seen in animals.
+In cows, blood cortisol levels were 2.07 to 3.81 ng/ml immediately after venipuncture and 1.43 to 2.61 ng/ml 18 minutes later, i.e. significantly lower by 31% on average.109 However, it is questionable whether these differences in animals really result from the puncture itself or whether it is not rather a stress reaction to the fear of an unknown treatment.
+It would be understandable that such fear is greater in animals (who do not know what is to come after the injection and who may have had to be captured for the blood sample to be taken) than in humans, who are aware that it is only a small prick and that nothing else bad will happen.

 1. Trapp, Holzboer (2013): Molekulare Mechanismen der Glucocortioidtherapie; in: Ganten, Ruckpaul (2013): Erkrankungen des Zentralnervensystems, Springer, Seite 105